BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 applications.
 The whole virtual machine appears to other PDs as just a single PD, i.e. its internal processes are not directly visible.

-Virtual machines are to be fully described in later version of the seL4 Core Platform definition.
+Virtual machines are to be fully described in a later version of the seL4 Core Platform definition.
 They are not intended to be made available in the initial release of the platform.